July 15 - August 29, 2022

 The Seton Hall University Basic Health Assessment Refresher course is a computer-based learning program that provides an opportunity for registered nurses to further develop and hone basic health assessment skills prior to beginning an advanced health assessment course.
 Nurse practitioner students outside of Seton Hall who need this course are also welcome to register.

 This refresher course involves self-study using a textbook and its online course material PLUS practice with a self-selected qualified mentor that is an APRN, MD, or DO and approved by the course coordinator.
 Students will learn how to complete a head-to-toe physical assessment in a systematic manner by demonstrating the skills and techniques on their mentor.
-Although you may complete this program at your own pace and time, you will have up to two (2) months to complete the course to be awarded contact hours.
+Although you may complete this program at your own pace and time, you will have up to 5.5 weeks to complete the course to be awarded contact hours.

-Course Dates: March 7, 2022 to May 2, 2022
+Course Dates: July 15, 2022 to August 29, 2022

-Registration Cost: $375
+Registration Cost: $400

-* The $375 registration fee is paid electronically to Seton Hall University.
+* The $400 registration fee is paid electronically to Seton Hall University.
 The cost of course materials is paid after registration on the Evolve/Elsevier web site.